nathanfaucett/js-values/README.md

 values
 =======

-values for the browser and node.js
+returns array values from an object